muhammadahsan/ShortcutsImageSegmentation/README.md

 - All pre-trained model weights are available in the [Google Drive folder](https://drive.google.com/file/d/12aHhrLonTKSGbxLCBq_PEwxTrAkXv7-N/view?usp=drive_link).

 ## Running
-Run the train script on each model folders like UNt, Trans-UNet, or Swin-Unet.
+Run the train script on each model folders like UNet, Trans-UNet, or Swin-Unet.
 The batch size we used is 64.
 If you do not have enough GPU memory, the batch size can be reduced to 16 or 8 to save memory and both can reach similar performance.
 - Train

 Run the train script i.e; Unet_ISIC_Seg_Training.ipynb in case of UNet [here](/UNet/Unet_ISIC_Seg_Training.ipynb)